skip to main content skip to search skip to footer skip to accessibility statement

 Low birthweight

 Low birthweight is defined as a recorded birth weight under 2.5kgs.
 Low birthweight among infants is strongly associated with infant mortality, as well as disability and disease throughout child and adulthood, which can have wider impacts such as reduced educational achievement.
-Southampton has a statistically similar percentage of live term births with a low birthweight to the national average, 2.6% compared to 2.9%.
-Since 2006 this has fluctuated either side of the national figure but has decreased overall.
-Although Southampton has the highest percentage of low births compared to its local neighbours, it is in the lower half of its ONS comparator group.
+Southampton has a statistically similar percentage of live term births with a low birthweight to the England average, 3.4% compared to 2.8%.

 Births dashboard